grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 [//]: # (I really wanted to use nautical to mean amazing/cool in the next line like the deadliest catch guys do, but I could not make it feel right.)

 "I know you say that because you've grown attached to that little fuckin' bird," said Percy, "but it would be pretty miraculous if it works... and we find Shakes at the dock in Stilt City."

+[//]: # (Go back and delete comments with time/day references for run to stilt city?)